-We use a machine-learning algorithm that learns off a combination of historical and recent — days and weeks — sales data to forecast future prices.
+We use a machine-learning algorithm that learns off a combination of historical and recent — days and weeks — sales data to forecast future prices at city, council (LGA) and suburb levels.
+Our forecasts are produced continuously and published on a fortnightly basis for 5 capital cities, 400 council areas and 6,390 suburbs Australia-wide.

 Here are some of the previous forecasts our model produced.
-Notice that the model is trained to predict the actual position in the market 2 years into the future, and although the forecast and actual median price curves don't always align, the end-point result is astonishingly accurate.
+Notice that the model is trained to predict the actual position in the market 2 years into the future.
+Although the forecast and actual median price curves don’t always align, the end-point result is guranteed to fall within the 1-10% error range in areas with “high” and “medium” confidence levels.
+Our median price and rent projections have higher degree of accuracy in LGAs exhibiting high volume of sales (40 per quarter or more) and always adhere to confidence intervals defined by our model.

 Australian property market cycles differ across states and capital cities.
-Whereas most investors are aware of price cyclicity at this "low resolution" view of the market, little is known about how property cycles manifest themselves at the council and suburb level.
+Whereas most real estate professionals are aware of price cyclicity at this "low resolution" view of the market, little is known about how property cycles manifest themselves at the council and suburb level.

 Because we analyse cycles at their most granular (suburb) level, our reports pinpoint areas that move out of cycle within a city or regional area.
-This information is of great value to any savvy investor looking for a perfect market entry timing and is very popular with entrepreneurs employing the renovate and sell strategy.
+This information is of great value to any real estate professional looking for a perfect market entry and is very popular with investors employing the renovate and sell strategy.
 Our reports also evince areas that are not subjected to negative price movement in the downturn and are great safe haven investments for the buy and hold, negative gearing and positive gearing strategists.

 For example, the first chart on the right illustrates cycles in 29 Sydney areas for the house market segment.
-Despite the downturn, a number of areas remain just below the positive growth region (the horizontal 0 axis red line) with Area 12 (North Sydney) exhibiting positive growth.
-Area 1 (Woollahra LGA) shows out of cycle behavior.
+Despite the downturn, 7 areas remain in the positive growth region (the horizontal 0 axis red line) with Area 1 (Woollahra LGA) exhibiting significant positive growth.
 Sign up to find out what all the charted areas are.